aardappel/lobster/lobster/docs/source/philosophy.md

 from designing almost all of it up-front, before you write the first line of code.
 Lobster wasn't designed like that, it's design was constantly refactored much like it's implementation.
-In fact, normally the first thing I write before I start writing a parser is the grammar, but Lobster's grammer was instead derived from the parser code.
-Because initially it was simply a platform for fun and experimenation of language features, it started out very different, both in syntax and semantics.
+In fact, normally the first thing I write before I start writing a parser is the grammar, but Lobster's grammar was instead derived from the parser code.
+Because initially it was simply a platform for fun and experimentation of language features, it started out very different, both in syntax and semantics.

 Lobster started out fully dynamically scoped.
 I like the idea of dynamic